Many Hands Make Good Work: 5 Tips for Ensuring High-Quality Designs

 Producing High-Quality Designs Using QA/QC

-Quality assurance and quality control (QA/QC) is something that is practiced in many careers.
+Quality assurance and quality control (QA/QC) is practiced in many careers.
 We use it in the engineering field to help improve our design drawings.
 We often use the terms interchangeably.
 It is more a case of semantics, but there is a difference.

 - Quality Assurance is our over-arching process for checking our work.